RoystonS/honeycomb/bravo-controls.md

 ## Levers

-These are the axes for the main levers:
+These are the analog axes for the main levers:

 |Axis name| Lever | MSFS Default Binding |
 |-|-|-|